You Items were added to your Basket

 customers finds exactly what they are looking for.

 Thanks to a secure, durable four-flap design and flat-pack shipping method, both individuals and businesses can benefit from our products reliability and portability.
 Perfectly suited to a variety of consignment applications, single wall cardboard boxes are a durable and cost effective solution to more expensive cardboard products.
-Whether you are shipping products to customers across the UK, relocating your business or place of residence, or simply looking for long-term storage options, our single wall boxes can get the job done.
+Whether you are shipping products to customers across the UK, relocating your business or place of residence so require removal boxes, or simply looking for long-term storage options, our single wall boxes can get the job done.

 Our sturdy single wall cartons are delivered flat, ready for you to make up by taping the bottom and top flaps.
 We recommend using one of our tape dispensers.
 All of our single wall boxes are a standard brown colour on both the inside and outside.
 Some of the flaps are printed with our logo, a barcode and the size reference.